wds4/DCoSL/dips/coreProtocol/README.md

 ## Under construction

-## Influence is the quantity to focus on
+## DIP-??
+Influence scores

+Influence is the quantity to focus on.
+Introduction to the Grapevine-related core principles.
 Might add either before or after DIP-04.
-Introduction to the Grapevine-related core principles.

 Grapevine-related core principles:
 - influence is contextual